kumahq/kuma/docs/madr/decisions/006-mesh-traffic-permission.md

                   exact: "kuma://version/v1"
 ```

-In order request to be allowed, at least 1 policy should be matched.
+In order request to be allowed, at least 1 principal should be matched.

 #### Converting MeshTrafficPermission to Envoy NetworkRBAC